hawbecker/publications/README.md

-# Python
+# Publications
-Python code developed over the years.
+Python code used in publications.